Home > Library > Research Bias > What is Perception Bias – Types & Examples

 In-group favouritism is a bias where individuals tend to perceive and treat members of their own group more positively than those from outside the group.
 For example, a person who belongs to a specific sports team might view the actions of their team’s players more leniently than similar actions by players from opposing teams.

-Example of Perception Bias Beauty Standards
+Example of Perception Bias in Beauty Standards

 Beauty bias is a perception bias where individuals tend to perceive physically attractive people more positively and attribute positive qualities to them.
-In various contexts, such as hiring, social interactions, or even criminal justice, attractive individuals may be perceived as more trustworthy, competent, or truthful, irrespective of their abilities or character.
+In various contexts, such as hiring, social

 Frequently Asked Questions